Nishi-Yoshii Station

 Nishi-Yoshii Station (西吉井駅, Nishi-Yoshii-eki) is a passenger railway station in the city of Takasaki, Gunma, Japan, operated by the private railway operator Jōshin Dentetsu.

 Lines

 Nishi-Yoshii Station is a station on the Jōshin Line and is 13.4 kilometers from the terminus of the line at Takasaki.

 Station layout

 The station consists of a single side platform serving traffic in both directions.
 It is unattended.

-Adjacent stations

 History

 Nishi-Yoshii Station opened on 15 December 1971.